 UA Cossatot has made available to students an Automatic Online Payment Plan.
-This plan can be accessed by logging onto the cccua.edu website and clicking on the 'FACTS' logo or through a link from Campus Connect.
+This plan can be accessed by visiting the college website and clicking on PAY FOR COLLEGE and then the Payments option or through a link within Campus Connect.
 Students may set up their own payment plan online at their convenience.
-Students must be aware of deadlines and set up their payment arrangements in a timely manner.
+Students must have payment plans set up by the first day of classes of the semester attending.
 The Automatic Online Payment Plan is for tuition and fees only.
+Book rental fees attached to a course may be included in the payment plan, but other books and supply costs cannot be charged.
 Changes to a student's schedule may result in the adjustment of the payment amount.
 To participate:

-- Students must have a checking or savings account or a credit card. - There is a \$25.00 set-up fee per semester to use the Automatic Online Payment Plan. - Payments are drafted on the 5th of each month until the account is paid in full.
+- Students must have a checking or savings account or a credit card. - There is a \$25.00 set-up fee per semester to use the Automatic Online Payment Plan through NELNET. - Payments are drafted on the 5th of each month through NELNET Enterprises.